Hangboard Training Calculator for Rock Climbing

 Hangboard Training Calculator - Output analysis

-The output from the app is thoroughly explained in the following sections.
+The output from the calculator is thoroughly explained in the following sections.

 Target load calculation